shandsj/LiveSync/README.md

 The `SyncConfiguration` section contains the settings for file synchronization.

+- **CacheDirectory**: The directory path where files will be cached during synchronization.
 - **SyncSettings**: A list of synchronization settings.
   - **Name**: The name of the synchronization setting.
   - **FileExtensions**: An array of file extensions to synchronize.